Derecho-Project/cascade-cbdc/README.md

   -l, --latency   compute latency breakdown
 ```

-The script computes metrics assuming all hosts have their clocks synchronized with PTP.
+The script computes metrics assuming all hosts have their clocks synchronized with PTP (naturally, this assumption will change when we start evaluating the WAN replication).
 In our example, all processes are running in the same host, thus all use the same clock.
 Furthermore, the script discards measurements for the first 5%, and the last 5% transactions (thus only 9000 TXs are considered for the example benchmark above).
 See below the metrics for the benchmark executed in our example:
 ```
 root@cascade-cbdc:~/cascade-cbdc/build/cfg/client# ./metrics.py 20000_0_1_1_1_100000_10_3.gz.log ../n1/cbdc.log
 client sending rate: 119414.58 tx/s (9000 TXs in 0.08 seconds)